Revisiting the Bohr Model of the Atom through Brownian Motion of the Electron: Calculating Average Angular Kinetic Energy Using a Stochastic Approach

 \section{Calculating Average Angular Kinetic Energy Using a Stochastic Approach}

-In quantum mechanics, the angular kinetic energy of an electron is determined by applying the angular kinetic energy operator and computing its expectation value through the corresponding integral (see Eq.~\ref{eq:expectation_value_of_angular_kinetic_energy}).
+In quantum mechanics, the angular kinetic energy of an electron is determined by applying the angular kinetic energy operator and computing its expectation value through the corresponding integral (see Eq.~\eqref{eq:expectation_value_of_angular_kinetic_energy}).
 For a detailed derivation of the angular kinetic energy using the operator approach, refer to Appendix~\ref{sec:avg_angular_kinetic_energy_operator}.

-In contrast, Born-Fokker-Planck Stochastic QM we define the angular kinetic energy of the electron not in terms of a Hermitian operator, but as the classical kinetic energy associated with the particle’s angular motion:
+As in Section~\ref{sec:avg_radial_kinetic_energy}, we define the angular kinetic energy of the electron not in terms of a Hermitian operator, but as the classical kinetic energy associated with the particle’s angular motion:

 where $T_\theta$ and $T_\phi$ are respectively the polar and azimuthal kinetic energies, given by:

 The average angular kinetic energy is then calculated by taking the expectation value of $T_{\text{angular}}$ with respect to the probability density of the electron’s position.
 This is expressed as: